 “Take a picture for your memory bank,” Jace mocks him, walking over to see the newspaper.

 Cub reporter Jimmy Olsen has sold our story to the mainstream press.
 The headline reads, “BAND DOESN’T NEED THE BEATLES.”
-It showcases the picture of the three of us hanging on the Jacettes.
+It showcases the picture of the three of us hanging onto the Jacettes.
 It talks about Jace saying we mock celebrities who claim to be False Gods, like John Lennon.
 It’s pretty accurate about who we are, all friends in the Gables, who play cover songs and are doing parties near home and at the University.
 It details how fans go crazy as we rip through their favorite bands’ hits, metal, glitter, pop and oldies.
 It acknowledges Jace as a prodigy who can play any song by ear and from memory, and how we follow his lead.
 It says one member is just called Hippie, the bass player, who’s the only one with a driver’s license.
 It calls me a Bowie impersonator who can do R&B like Mick Jagger, pose like Steven Tyler, mug like Gene Simmons, and scream like Robert Plant.
 I have both boys and girls falling at my feet with my gay antics.
 It mentions Out & Proud and how we played in the street during Christmas week.
 The double drummers are praised as an innovation due to the guitar and vocals overpowering just one drummer.
 It calls Robby our cult leader, singing our original eponymous song ‘False Gods,’ which make kids run in fear from his Ozzie Osbourne antics.
 We have an Iggy Pop impersonator who gets the crowd angry because we won’t play the Stooges, until he charges the stage and takes over the band.
 He reviews our show last night, where the crowd went crazy about our gay antics.
 The result is a stand-off between angry metal heads and our Glitter defenders, until a U of M co-ed gets up and sings Rod Stewart love songs to quiet the crowd.
 It calls Hippie the quiet one who turns into a sex-crazed Jim Morrison, ending the show when a crowd of girls chase him into the bathroom and tear off his clothes.

 He goes on to predict that the ticket everybody wants and nobody can get is our New Years Eve show at Viscaya where we plan to do a 50s sock hop for our drummer’s girlfriend and her friends, invitation only.
 It quotes Michael as promising we’ll only play dance songs, with no evil intentions.
 “We are a band that plays for fun.
 We want to make sure everyone who hears us enjoys rock n roll.”
 Maybe they are the future, local kids who just play what they like and don’t care about the music business.
 Maybe rock n roll is just for those who haven’t grown up.